Dwars door Vlaanderen

 Held in late March, the event is part of the Flemish Cycling Week, which also includes E3 Harelbeke, Gent–Wevelgem and the Tour of Flanders.
 Traditionally Dwars door Vlaanderen was held four days after Milan–San Remo and a week and a half before the Tour of Flanders.
-As from 2018 the race moved up one week on the international calendar and is now contested on the Wednesday before the Tour of Flanders, Flanders' foremost cycling classic, held on Sunday.
+As from 2018, the race moved up one week on the international calendar and is now contested on the Wednesday before the Tour of Flanders, Flanders's foremost cycling classic, held on Sunday.

-Since 2012, a women's edition of Dwars door Vlaanderen is held on the same day as the men's race, starting and finishing on the same location, of approximately 130 kilometres distance.
+Since 2012, a women's edition of Dwars door Vlaanderen is held on the same day as the men's race, starting and finishing on the same location, over a shorter distance.
+From 2023, this event joined the UCI Women's ProSeries calendar, the second tier of women's races.

 Both events are organized by Flanders Classics.
 In addition the Grand Prix de Waregem was formerly regarded as the Under 23 version of the race.

 History

 Dwars door België

 The race was first run in 1945 from Sint-Truiden to Waregem and was named Dwars door België (Across Belgium) – a name it kept until 1999.
 Belgian cycling icon Rik Van Steenbergen won the inaugural race.
 From 1946 to 1964 the event was run as a stage race over two days – with the exception of 1948.
 The first stage started in Waregem and finished in the eastern Belgian provinces of Limburg or Liège; from which it returned to Waregem the next day.
 In 1948 and since 1965, it has been held as a one-day race.
 Two editions have been cancelled, in 1971 and during the COVID-19 pandemic.